Conditional Image Generation by Conditioning Variational Auto-Encoders: Image samples

-We have attached code for training AIPO and AIPO-R. We will later release code for using this with Bayesian experimental design.
-This will all be made publicly available, along with weights for networks trained with AIPO.
-Additionally, we will make the weights for the baseline models and the classifier used for inception score computation publicly available.

 [1]{Sampled completions from each method for #1 image.
-Panels (a) and (d) both show the true image, and the observation mask on which the samples in each row are conditioned.
-Panels (b) and (c) show completions from AIPO and AIPO-R. The remaining panels show completions from the baselines: (e) and (f) show five completions for the stochastic baselines PIC and ANP.
-Panel (g) shows the single deterministic completion produced by CE.} [1]{Sampled completions from each method for #1 image with a free-form observation mask.
-Panels (a) and (d) both show the true image, and the observation mask on which the samples in each row are conditioned.
-Panels (b) and (c) show completions from AIPO and AIPO-R. The remaining panels show completions from the baselines: (e) and (f) show five completions for the stochastic baselines PIC and ANP.
-Panel (g) shows the single deterministic completion produced by CE.}
+Panels (a), (d) and (h) all show the true image and the masked image on which the samples in each row are conditioned.
+Panels (b) and (c) show completions from IPA and IPA-R. (g) and (k) show the single deterministic completion produced by CE and RFR respectively.
+Each of the remaining panels show five completions for the stochastic baselines.}